jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 If you put your writing out there, you will get feedback.
 You need to listen to it.

-Good writing can always improve.
-Good writers can develop into great writers by listening to feedback.
+Good writing can always improve by listening to feedback.
 You must always be open to suggestions and advice.

-This is because ultimately, writers are in service to their audience.
+This is because ultimately, you are in service to their audience.

 You only do the writing.
 They do the reading.
 This means that you need to at least consider what they’re saying.

 Sometimes the criticism is just jealousy.
 Other times, it’s legitimate information that will [improve the quality of your writing](/bad-writing/).
 You’ll have to be the judge, but automatically writing off criticism is one of the major barriers to success.

-Not everyone who [gives you criticism is a hater](/tough-love/) and not [every hater is wrong.](/ed-latimore-hater-quotes/) If you want to be a great writer, there will be times when you have to put your ego aside and listen to criticism.
-As writers, we have to be open to the possibility that we can do better.
+Not everyone who [gives you criticism is a hater](/tough-love/) and not [every hater is wrong.](/ed-latimore-hater-quotes/) If you want to be a great, there will be times when you have to put your ego aside and listen to criticism.
+You have to be open to the possibility that your content can be better.

 However, [not all criticism is equa](/why-you-have-haters-even-if-you-arent-an-asshole/)l.